-- a.
+a.
 Earnings above the maximum amount ordinarily demonstrate SGA; earnings below the minimum amount show that SGA has not occurred.
-When earnings are between the minimum and maximum, other factors are considered. - b.
-The amendments in 1977 provided that, effective 1978, earnings of blind beneficiaries would be evaluated under different SGA guidelines than are nonblind beneficiaries. - c.
-Guidelines pre-1978 are the same as those applicable to nonbind beneficiaries. - d.
+When earnings are between the minimum and maximum, other factors are considered.

+b.
+The amendments in 1977 provided that, effective 1978, earnings of blind beneficiaries would be evaluated under different SGA guidelines from those of nonblind beneficiaries.

+c.
+Pre-1978 guidelines are the same as those for nonblind beneficiaries.

+d.
 Annual amounts were determined by automatic adjustments linked to increases in average wage level.
 The amounts equal the monthly exempt amounts under the earnings test applicable to beneficiaries who have reached full retirement age (see Table 2.A29 for the amounts for 1983-1995).